hsehestedt/BitLocker-Key-Scrambler/README.md

 # BitLocker-Key-Scrambler

+Please see the release notes within the ZIP file for the list of changes in this release.

 Scrambles / Unscrambles a BitLocker recovery key so you can safely keep it with you or your system

 I carry a laptop that has BitLocker encryption on the entire hard disk.
 On a few occasions I have done something that caused Windows to ask me for the BitLocker recovery key before the system was allowed to boot.